outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - the standard attributes of prediction functions like continuity, conditional subsets/alternates, averages, specificity, & probability distribution
             - interface structures of prediction functions like sub-interfaces, assumptions, examples, contradictions, errors, causes, concepts, intents, logic, & probable changes
             - solution structures like topologies of solution variables that have peaks at optimal solutions, or solution components/inputs/requirements
-        - identifying whether a solution confirms/contradicts existing structures & other sources of certainty, to identify probability of being correct
+        - identifying whether a solution confirms/contradicts existing structures & other sources of certainty, to identify probability of being correct (like whether it has known contradictions or flawed assumptions or uses logical fallacies or implications rather than information)

+      - this applies interface analysis & specifically the understanding/meaning interface to a specific solution (as opposed to building a general solution-finding/deriving/generating/applying system implementing interface analysis)
+        - so a prediction function for example would have:
+          - an 'information injection' structure to integrate new information like 'online learning')
+          - functionality to split itself into subset functions or alternate functions when it identifies that different functions are required
+          - a prediction function to predict its own changes
+          - a reason (intent/cause/meaning) for its own structures, like that it complies with other known rules or fits into other known systems
+          - a set of interface structures that it uses as understanding of the variable system, like variable types, variable interaction types, and variable structures like combinations/alternates, and may apply other methods like ml or concepts like randomness/outliers/change to reduce any remaining uncertainties

     - apply other changes/differences (like 'opposites' or 'gaps') (or patterns/generative functions of changes/differences) of error or error-relevant (like 'sub-optimal solution' structures) to identify what is not a solution & differentiate from it to find solutions
       - finding the 'gaps' in sub-optimal solutions identifies spaces where optimal solutions can exist by definition